pinchbv/floor/README.md

     Furthermore, it's required to add `@Database()` to the signature of the class.
     Make sure to add the created entity to the `entities` attribute of the `@Database` annotation.

-    The class holds functionality for opening the database.
-    `_$open()` is a function that will get implemented by running the code generator.
-    The warning, of it not being implemented, will go away then.

     ```dart
     // database.dart